sebastien-zhou/documentation-ia-product/documentation/igrc-platform/theoretical-rights/index.md

 1. Collect of the theoretical rights model, from an IAM application
 2. Define the theoretical rights model policy using the ingested data
-3. Run controls for the theoretical rights to return overallocations and underallocations
+3. Run controls for the theoretical rights to return over-allocations and under-allocations

 ## Project & Facets

 If possible, don't implement it yourself, but use the facets & what is included in the project already:

-* `bw_iamcollector`:
+- `bw_iamcollector`:
-    * Allows to load the Theoretical rights of an IAM application into the ledger (Silo & collector lines)
+  - Allows to load the Theoretical rights of an IAM application into the ledger (Silo & collector lines)
-    * It also contains a model policy: `iam_rolemodel`
+  - It also contains a model policy: `iam_rolemodel`
-    * *You might need to add a collector line to convert your source data to the format required by this facet*
+  - *You might need to add a collector line to convert your source data to the format required by this facet*
-* `IAP` / `IAS`, already contains:
+- `IAP` / `IAS`, already contains:
-    * Theoretical rights controls: `bwcd_ACC17` and `bwcd_ACC23`
+  - Theoretical rights controls: `bwcd_ACC17` and `bwcd_ACC23`
-    * Fragments for theoretical rights:
+  - Fragments for theoretical rights:
-        * `webportal/pages/bw_fragments/iamapplication`: to display the role model of the `IAM` applications
+    - `webportal/pages/bw_fragments/iamapplication`: to display the role model of the `IAM` applications
-        * `/webportal/pages/bw_fragments/identity/theoreticalrights`: to show overallocations on Identities
+    - `/webportal/pages/bw_fragments/identity/theoreticalrights`: to show over-allocations on Identities

 ## Collect